 1. Custom Designed Website

 They are using an older tool called “publisher.”
-Below are a few sites they built.
+Below are a two sites they built.
 Publisher is not a modern day Content Management System.
 They are slowly transitioning to WordPress, which is a great decision.

 My first major sticking point with the “custom sites” is you do not actually own the site outright.
 You are essentially leasing the site each month.
 If you terminate the agreement, they would you send the content so you can rebuild a site in a new CMS.